Provides funding for graduate students working on a thesis or dissertation with faculty from member institutions

 Graduate student applicants must complete the online application here.

-Please upload a maximum three-page summary of the research plan in your own words, including a statement of the problem, methodology, significance, expected results, budget, and proposed timeline.
+Please upload a well-written (easy to understand, with no grammatical or spelling errors) maximum three-page summary of the research plan in your own words, including a statement of the problem, methodology, significance, expected results, budget, and proposed timeline.
 References and appendices (if any) do not count towards the three-page limit.
 The document must be in PDF format and single-spaced using Times New Roman (TNR) font size 12, 1″ margin on all sides.
 This research plan must be reviewed and approved by the applicant’s faculty mentor.
+Please be aware that reviewers of the proposal may not be experts within your field of study, and the proposal should be written accordingly.
+Proposals should be written with minimal use of jargon.
+Mentors may provide editorial and revision assistance for student proposals, but they must be primarily the work of student applicants.
+A letter of support from the faculty mentor is to be submitted separately from the student application.